vanngocphv/Sun_Unity/README.md

 ## Setup
 For using this program in your local computer, this is Setup Guide:
 * Step 1: Check your editor, this program has been build in Unity Editor 2021.3.18f1
-* Step 2: Clone this project or zip it into your compute, next extract it
+* Step 2: Clone this project or zip it into your computer, next extract it
 * Step 3: Create a new project in Unity 3D URP with Unity Editor 2021.3.18f1
 * Step 4: Copy all file from extract file into this new Project
 * Step 5: Open Scene "MainScene"